bbarufaldi/OpenVCT_Pipeline/README.md

 # 5. Compile the OpenVCT code:
 docker run -it --ipc=host -v ${PWD}:/app/ --gpus all openvct python3 compile_pipeline.py

 # 6. Create your 'own scripts' to run the steps of our pipeline (follow steps described below).
-For example, you can modify the file **example.py** and test each step of the OpenVCT pipeline.
-Finally, run your scripts using the command:
+Execute the pipeline using the command:

 docker run -it --ipc=host -v ${PWD}:/app/ --gpus all openvct python3 example.py
 ```

+We suggest you to build your own code following the steps described in **example.py** .

 ---

 ## **System Requirements**